joey-qytyku/OS-90-fixed/docs/Manual/3_Memory/4_Chains.md

+> Can the spare word contain the size of the whole chain for fast access?
+> I though it contained the page attributes?

 # Chain Management

 The OS/90 memory manager uses a FAT-style linked list table to allocate pages.
 An allocation is called a chain, and a chain ID is the index to the first block in the chain.
 Chain IDs are used throughout the chain allocation API.